42YerevanProjects/born2beroot/README.md

 You will create your first machine in VirtualBox under specific instructions.
 Then, at the end of this project, you will be able to set up your own operating system while implementing strict rules.

+> ⚠️ **Warning**: Don't copy/paste anything you don't understand: it's bad for you, and for the school.

 ## Born2BeRoot Guide

 This project contains vast amount of information and requires a lot of reading.
 I created a